kenoi1/Karton/README.md

 ## Features
 - Displays list of existing VMs
 - Basic functionality to start, stop, and view VMs
-- Install and delete VMs
+- Installing and deleting VMs

 ## Dependencies
 - Kirigami